Meet our PhD students

 Fionnuala Sinclair (Medieval Literatures and Cultures) / Sabine Rolle (German) / Eleoma Bodammer (German) |

-Can't find what you're looking for?
+Can't find who you're looking for?
 Students undertaking PhD research with one or more supervisors based in Russian Studies can also be found under:

 - Japanese